-Nurse – I put band aids on knees – but usually, I tell the kids they really don’t need a band-aid.
+Nurse – I put band-aids on knees – but usually, I tell the kids they really don’t need a band-aid.
 I worry about them when they are sick – a nurse doesn’t do that.
 I’m not a nurse.
 I’m the one who decides when we need to go see a nurse.
-(Nurses actually have a nursing degree – you know, education training them on how the human body works… Who needs that?)
+(Nurses actually have a nursing degree – you know, education training them on how the human body works…)

-Counselor – As a mom, I don’t charge big bucks for a one hour session, then tell them I’ll see them next week.
+Counselor – As a mom, I don’t charge big bucks for a one-hour session, then tell them I’ll see them next week.
 Nope.
 It’s all incorporated in our daily lives.
 There haven’t been too many things that a good talk and a hug aren’t able to help with.
 If my son tells me about the problems he has at school, I offer up some suggestions.
 That’s what parenting is about.
-(Again with the schooling and qualifications.
-Sheesh!)

 Handyman – Not even close.
 Changing batteries on a toy does not qualify as being a handyman.